University of Dallas Police Policies

 pass to be displayed on the dashboard of their vehicle.
 These parking passes are issued

-by the Campus Safety Office upon receipt of a signed written request from the sponsoring
+by the University of Dallas Police Department upon receipt of a signed written request

 - If name or permit number are not known, a citation is issued to the owner/operator